CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/07-data warehouse architecture.md

 title: Data warehouse architectures.
 teaching: 90
 questions:
+- What is a Data Warehouse?
-- As analyst, you would like to create a dedicated analytical data layer for your analytics.
-How would you do that?
+- As analyst, how can you create a simple analytical platform using SQL DB?
 objectives:
 - Understanding data warehouse architectures
 - Building a denormalized analytical data store